StormLead Pro

 Map view

-Click the Map tab to see every result pinned on a Google Map.
-Pins are color-coded by risk level — red for High, yellow for Medium, green for Low — so you can immediately see where storm damage is concentrated.
+The interactive map shows every result as a circle, color-coded by risk level — red for High, orange for Medium, yellow for Low — so you can immediately see where storm damage is concentrated.
+Click any circle to highlight the matching property card.
+Switch to Satellite view using the layer control in the top-right corner of the map.

 Saving leads